Vivekchoudhary2/RISC-V-SoC-Tapeout-Program---VSD/Week3/STA.md

 ## What is Static timing analysis?
 Static timing analysis (STA) is a method of validating the timing performance of a design by checking all possible paths for timing violations.

-**Note -  STA can only check the timing, not the functionality, of a circuit design.**

 ### Setup time & Hold time
 The ultimate idea behind a *setup time* & *hold time* is that the data signals should remain stable during a clock edge to avoid misinterpretation of data.
 - Setup time - The minimum amount of time that the data signal must be stable before active clock edge arrives.